As the exam season is nearing, MBA Student Kirstin Bell shares her top tips to stay productive and cope with stress during this period.

 Don’t Work from Your Bed

 It can be super tempting to just grab your laptop and get some work done from the comfort and warmth of your bed.
-Especially since the majority of us are working and studying from home because of the pandemic.
 However, it’s really important to separate your work and resting places (where possible).
 Working from your bed will make it harder to switch off when you need to rest or go to sleep.